Neuropharmacology & Neurotherapeutics

 Mutations in the gene that provides instructions for the protein glucocerebrosidase cause Gaucher disease as well as an increased risk for Parkinson's disease and Lewy Body Dementia, all of which are marked by increased buildup of the protein alpha-synuclein.
 Using fly and mouse models of glucocerebrosidase deficiency, scientists hope to learn how this deficiency impairs the breakdown of lysosomal proteins, including the breakdown of alpha-synuclein.
 Other research is looking at anomalies in metabolic pathways that may contribute to neuronal dysfunction and degeneration in aging and sporadic Parkinson's disease.
 A better understanding of the mechanisms involved in these diseases could lead to the development of new treatments.

-Krabbé disease attacks the insulating sheath (myelin) around nerve fibers (axons) that is important for neuron function and survival.
-Hematopoietic stem cell transplant (HSCT)—using stem cells from umbilical cord blood or bone marrow—has been shown to benefit some individuals when given early in the course of the disease.
-For example, a small clinical study found that treating infants at high risk for developing early-onset Krabbé disease with HSCT before they were 7 weeks old led to improved quality of life and longer lifespans compared to untreated children or children who received HSCT after 6 weeks of age.
-Scientists plan to test hematopoietic stem cell transplantation plus gene therapy in an animal model of Krabbé disease to study disease mechanisms and any positive effects of combined therapy.
+Hematopoietic stem cell transplant (HSCT)—using stem cells from umbilical cord blood or bone marrow—has been shown to benefit some individuals when given early in the course of Krabbe disease.
+For example, a small clinical study found that treating infants at high risk for developing early-onset Krabbe disease with HSCT before they were 7 weeks old led to improved quality of life and longer lifespans compared to untreated children or children who received HSCT after 6 weeks of age.
+Scientists plan to test hematopoietic stem cell transplantation plus gene therapy in an animal model of Krabbe disease to study disease mechanisms and any positive effects of combined therapy.
 Also in an animal model, NINDS-funded scientists are testing a combined treatment approach that uses a harmless virus to increase protein production, along with blood stem cell transplantation and small molecule-based drugs, to reduce neuroinflammation, cell death, and nerve cell degeneration seen in the disease.

-Niemann-pick type C1 (NPC1) disease is characterized by the accumulation of cholesterol and other lipids in the brain and other organs.
-A barrier to the development of therapies for NPC1 disease is the lack of outcome measures for clinical trials.
+A barrier to the development of therapies for Niemann-pick type C1 (NPC1) disease is the lack of outcome measures for clinical trials.
 NINDS-funded researchers will test if a cholesterol oxidation byproduct (“oxysterol”) is a biomarker that can be used to evaluate therapies as well as screen newborns for NPC1 disease.

 NINDS-funded research on gangliosidosis is expanding the use of gene therapy delivered using an adeno-associated virus (AAV) to a larger area of the brain using an animal model of Tay-Sachs and Sandhoff diseases.
 A related project will study the effectiveness of whole-body AAV therapy in treating the disease.

-NINDS-funded studies are underway to develop new and improved treatments for Farber, Tay-Sachs, Sandhoff, Fabry, and Gaucher diseases, as well as cholesterol metabolism disorders.
-Among NIH-funded projects, researchers hope to improve on imaging techniques to aid in newborn screening for lysosomal storage diseases, including Wolman’s disease and cholesteryl ester storage disease, and to correct cholesterol metabolism dysfunction and markedly increase the life of the animal models of cholesterol storage disease.
+NINDS-funded studies are developing new and improved treatments for Farber, Tay-Sachs, Sandhoff, Fabry, and Gaucher diseases, as well as cholesterol metabolism disorders.
+Among NIH-funded projects, researchers hope to improve imaging techniques that will aid in newborn screening for lysosomal storage diseases, and to correct cholesterol metabolism dysfunction and markedly increase the life of the animal models of cholesterol storage disease.